nkdAgility/NKDAgility.com/site/content/_index.md

     - title: "Training & Mentoring"
       isExpandable: true
       content: |
-        At NKD Agility, we provide a comprehensive suite of training and mentoring programs aimed at empowering teams and individuals to excel in todays dynamic business environment.
+        We provide a comprehensive suite of training and mentoring programs aimed at empowering teams and individuals to excel in todays dynamic business environment.

         Our focus spans a variety of key technologies and practices, including Lean Agile methodologies like Scrum and Kanban, as well as technical expertise in DevOps, Azure DevOps, GitHub, and the latest innovations in AI with Copilot.
 These programs are designed to drive productivity, innovation, and operational excellence across all levels of your organization.

         Our mentoring and training offerings emphasize the integration of modern practices such as platform engineering and Agile leadership, ensuring that teams are equipped to tackle the challenges of the evolving digital landscape.
 By focusing on both strategic leadership development and hands-on tools training, we provide the skills necessary to foster engineering excellence and guide organizations toward continuous improvement and success.
       image: ~